Nominated By: Matt Bailey, Scott Hecker

-Land Use: nature & wildlife conservation/land trust, hunting/fishing, other recreation or tourism, forestry, water supply, undeveloped
+Land Use: nature & wildlife, conservation/ land trust, other recreation or tourism, fisheries/aquaculture, research, undeveloped

 Current Conservation Status:

 Most of the beaches are town owned, with the exception of part of Sandy Neck, which is owned by The Nature Conservancy (TNC).
 Off-road-vehicle use, both for recreation and for access to cottages, has been a subject of debate on Sandy Neck for the past 15 years.
 Most recently, a state mediator has been employed to work with 16 representatives of the various stakeholders to reach settlement on a state-sanctioned beach management plan by June 2003.
 Despite this situation, the nesting habitat for Piping Plover has been well protected over the past 15 years and continues to support one of the largest populations for this species.

 Sandy Neck regularly hosts more than 20 pairs of nesting Piping Plovers and an average 100 pairs of nesting Least Terns.
 Pioneering research has been conducted there on Piping Plover protection since 1986.
 Also the integrity of this site is important to the thousands of waterfowl and migratory shorebirds that depend on the areas it shelters for foraging habitat.
 Greys Beach is an important breeding site for Common and Least Terns, and occasionally Roseate Terns.
 Tern and Piping Plover breeding progress has been monitored on Grey's Beach by Mass Audubon's Coastal Waterbird Program for the past 16 years.
 The tern colony varies in size from several thousand pairs to complete abandonment, depending on nesting success and pressure on the site by predators.

 |Piping Plover||32 pairs 1999, 29 pairs 2000, 26 pairs 2001

 |Least Tern||148 pair 1999, 128 pair 2000, 134 pair 2001|| || |